 Online tool for changing subtitles to srt

-You can select multiple files or upload a zip or rar file to convert a batch of subtitles to srt
+You can select multiple files or upload a zip file to convert a batch of subtitles to srt

 Subrip (srt) is a very basic subtitle format, because of this you will almost always lose some functionality or effects when converting to srt.
 This free online format converter works with Windows, Mac (Apple) and Linux and doesn't require you to install freeware on your computer.
 The paragraphs below describe what you can expect when converting your subtitles to srt.
 You can learn more about the subrip format here.